-Our Waynesville bed & breakfast and Cottages have a park-like setting which includes several areas to relax and enjoy cool mountain breezes and mountain views.
-Whether it's from the Adirondack chairs by the brook, rocking chairs on the terrace or back Cottage deck or the cozy, two-person chair facing the sunset over the mountains, you're sure to enjoy the peaceful serenity of our Inn and Vacation Cottages.
+Our Waynesville bed & breakfast has a park-like setting which includes several areas to relax and enjoy cool mountain breezes and mountain views.
+Whether it's from the Adirondack chairs by the brook, rocking chairs on the terrace or the cozy, two-person chair facing the sunset over the mountains, you're sure to enjoy the peaceful serenity of our Inn.
 Inside the B&B, relax in our large living room by the fireplace or play one of the games from our rainy day closet.
 Help yourself to soft drinks, bottled water and fresh-baked afternoon snacks.
 We offer free, high-speed, wireless internet access (even on the back patio!).

 Located just a mile away is Main Street in downtown Waynesville, a shopper's delight with art galleries, antiques, clothing, jewelry and great food.
 Whether you're looking for a souvenir or high-end furniture, or just window-shopping, the rewards of a stroll along the brick sidewalks are plentiful.
 Enjoy the quaint and relaxed atmosphere; take a break and put the bags down at one of several cafés.
 Head down the hill to Frog Level, the revitalized railroad district, for even more galleries and furniture shops.
 An easy 30-minute drive is downtown Asheville and the Biltmore Estate.

 Also nearby is the Great Smoky Mountains National Park.
 World renowned for its diversity of plant and animal life, the beauty of its ancient mountains, and the quality of its remnants of Southern Appalachian mountain culture, this is America’s most visited national park.
 Great Smoky Mountains National Park is a hiker's paradise with over 800 miles of maintained trails ranging from short leg-stretchers to strenuous treks.